-Hard cider and Fireball cupcakes are filled with flavor… and alcohol.
-Fireball and Angry Orchard are infused in this spiced cupcake recipe.
+Fireball cupcakes are filled with flavor… and alcohol.
+Fireball whiskey and hard cider are infused in this spiced cupcake recipe.

 Let me start by saying that I am a seasonal person—seasonal eater, seasonal drinker, and seasonal runner (I do not run in the cold, sorry).
-My go-to drink in the fall is Angry Orchard hard cider sometimes with a shot of Fireball!)
+My go-to drink in the fall is hard cider (sometimes with a shot of Fireball!)
 I made the drink into a cupcake!

 Hard cider and Fireball cupcakes are every bit of deliciousness you need in a dessert.
 Spiced with fall flavors and kicked up a notch with some alcohol, once you take a bite there is no turning back.